-Respect for institutional mission as required in the Rules of Practice and Procedure, Part II, Article I., Section 5., paragraph 3, and throughout the Association's published materials includes respect for religious mission.
-NASD bases its decisions regarding accreditation on its published standards and shall not use as a negative factor the institution's mission-based policies, decisions, and practices in consideration of curricula; faculty; facilities, equipment, and supplies; student support services; and recruiting and admissions practices, academic calendars, catalogs, publications, grading, and advertising.
+Respect for institutional mission as required in the Rules of Practice and Procedure, Part II, Article I., Section 5., paragraph 3., and throughout the Association's published materials includes respect for religious mission.
+NASD bases its decisions regarding accreditation on its published standards and shall not use as a negative factor the institution's religious mission-based policies, decisions, and practices in consideration of areas related to dance such as curricula; faculty; facilities, equipment, and supplies; student support services; and recruiting and admissions practices, academic calendars, publications, grading, and advertising.
+NASD may require an institution to include in its curricular programs all core components as specified in applicable standards.

-Rules of Practice and Procedure, Part II

-Article X., Appeals of Adverse Decisions Concerning Accredited Institutional Membership
+Rules of Practice and Procedure, Part II Article X., Appeals of Adverse Decisions Concerning Accredited Institutional Membership Section 10.

-Section 10.
 Decision on an Appeal